Google opens early access to Bard in a bid to reduce gap with ChatGPT

 Bard blunder costs Alphabet USD 100 billion in market value

-A day after the much-hyped announcement of the AI chatbot, Google was in a bit of a bother when Reuters reported about a mistake in the information shared by Bard in its very first promotional video.
+Two days after the much-hyped announcement of the AI chatbot by Pichai, Google was in a bit of a bother when Reuters reported about a mistake in the information shared by Bard in its very first promotional video.

 The video showed an example of how Bard would respond to a user’s query.